Keeping Elasticsearch data secure from attacks and exposure

 Titaniam can help.

-Titaniam is the preeminent provider of encryption solutions protecting big data stores such as AWS S3 and search engines such as AWS OpenSearch.
+Titaniam is the preeminent provider of data encryption solutions protecting big data stores such as AWS S3 and search engines such as AWS OpenSearch.
 All Titaniam offerings come with consistently implemented BYOK/HYOK capabilities giving SaaS companies a simple and seamless key management experience.

 Companies can roll out Titaniam and secure their SaaS backend in a matter of weeks with minimal engineering effort allowing SaaS engineering teams to focus on what they do the best – building and running their platform.